ragusa-it/ai-handoff-mcp/docs/faq.md

 - Environment variables in docs/configuration.md and runtime updates via configuration tools in ./usage/configuration.md.

 How do I backup and restore configuration
-- Use manageConfigurationBackup tool.
+- Use register_session tool.
 Examples in ./usage/configuration.md.

 Troubleshooting

-updateContext returns Session not found
+register_session returns Session not found
 - The sessionKey is incorrect or expired.
-Re-register or use the sessionKey exactly as returned from registerSession.
+Re-register or use the sessionKey exactly as returned from register_session.
 See ./troubleshooting.md.

-requestHandoff returns failed
+register_session returns failed
 - Check logs for errorCode and details.
 Large contexts may be summarized automatically; ensure targetAgent is reachable.
 See ./troubleshooting.md.

 Performance is degrading under load